hilalturkaslan/Database/README.md

-Database for in SQL sample case study
+Database for done in SQL sample case study